 I was curious to know: Why India and Indian innovations were not ever covered as it’s a book that compared innovation systems across the country.

-Once I finished my thesis and I joined IIM Bangalore as a faculty member then I realized that the students were not really interested so much in R&D and research laboratories but they were very interested in innovations in business context.
+Once I finished my thesis and I joined IIM Bangalore as a faculty member then I realized that the students were not really interested so much in R&D and research laboratories but they were very interested in innovations in the business context.

 My colleague Prof. Ganesh Prabhu and I realized that the one area of innovation which was of great interest, both to students and to companies was New Product Development.
 We did some research and wrote papers on new product development in India.
 In 1997, we also started doing MDPs and offered a PGP elective on new product development.